AIENGINE/ali/README.md

 - Played a key role in developing and designing lane fusion KPIs for highway pilot.
 - Actively supported the team to design and implement ETL microservice with data health checks and KPIs to clean the data to build groundtruth for simulation and open loop visualization.
 - Developed and integrated acceptance driven pipeline with components integration test and unit-tests.
-- Actively collaborated to develop switch lane-fusion estimator EKF to UKF which improved the lane-fusion estimation.
+- Actively collaborated to develop switch lane-fusion estimator EKF to UKF which improved the keep-lane feature and lane estimation.
 - Refactored various sensor and component nodes such as GPS/RTK, Camera on BMW specific middleware wrapper built on ROS using TDD and Acceptance test in accordance with Autosar-C++14 compliance.
 - Due to effective communication and respective domain knowledge, I co-shared the responsibility to represent team in regular meetings with clients where I have done negotiations, escalations and reporting.